Significance

 With the goal of growing our business in a way that is responsible for our people, society, and the environment, we proudly support nonprofit organizations that help create or support community resilience and growth.

 In 2021, we announced our goal to make certain that 100% of our facilities coordinate annual employee volunteer events.
-In response, 75% of facilities hosted a community event at their facility in 2022, and 90% in 2023.
-Over the last two years, employees in Suzhou, China have worked together to clean up litter from their local environment, and employees from two locations in Brazil collected and delivered toys to less fortunate children for the holidays.
-In Spain, employees participated in clean-up events in honor of Clean Beaches Week and World Environment Day.
+In response, 75% of facilities hosted a community event at their facility in 2022, 90% in 2023, and 91% in 2024.
+Some examples of volunteer events include:

 Employee Benefits

-Wellness and mental health continued to be a focus globally for our Benefits and Human Resources teams throughout 2023.
+Wellness and mental health continued to be a focus globally for our Benefits and Human Resources teams throughout 2024.
 Recognizing this, Berry placed a high priority on the holistic care of employees and their families.
-We continue to provide our Employee Assistance Program (EAP) to more than 43,000 employees in 33 countries.
+We continue to provide our Employee Assistance Program (EAP) to more than 40,000 employees.
 Our EAP provides access to professionals that can assist team members facing challenges that could impact work or home life, such as stress and anxiety, family concerns, or legal issues.

 Example U.S. Benefits